Gatchaman (film)

 Gatchaman (ガッチャマン) is a 2013 Japanese tokusatsu superhero film directed by Toya Sato based on the classic 1970s anime television series Science Ninja Team Gatchaman.

 Plot

 By the year 2050 AD, a mysterious organization called Galactor has occupied half of the Earth and threatens to exterminate the human race.
-Around the same time, the International Science Organization had uncovered mysterious stones that bear unusual powers.
-It is said that one person out of approximately eight million is able to harness the power of the stones; they are known as a "Receptor".
+Around the same time, the International Science Organization uncovers mysterious stones that bear unusual powers.
+It is said that approximately one in eight million people is able to harness the power of the stones; they are known as a "Receptor".
 Dr. Kozaburo Nambu gathers a team of these five lucky Receptors together.
-Known as the "Gatchaman" team, it is their mission to defeat Galactor.
+Known as the Gatchaman team, they are tasked with defeating Galactor.